 If you plan on using an ad or marketing agency to promote your campaign once it’s live, you’ll have the best results if you reach out to your partner a few weeks before you launch.
 BackerKit Marketing partnerships, for example, should begin at least two weeks before your campaign launches.

-10. Get final feedback and make sure you’ve made it through your Kickstarter checklist
+10. Get final feedback and make sure you’ve made it through your checklist

 See what your professional partners, friends, playtesters, and other people in your community think about your project.
-Share your preview link with this trusted group, and find out if your story is coming through effectively, their thoughts on your campaign’s creative assets, and any other areas that could use improvement.
+Share your preview link with this trusted group, and find out if your story is coming through effectively, what their thoughts are on your campaign’s creative assets, and if there are any other areas that could use improvement.

-If you completed all of the steps on your Kickstarter pre-launch checklist, you should have a strong launch.
+If you completed all of the steps on your crowdfunding pre-launch checklist, you should have a strong launch.
 But don’t expect to coast, even if you do well on day one.
-Crowdfunding campaigns typically hit a plateau during the midpoint — this is even true with the most successful campaigns like Frosthaven, so it’ll be your job to keep up the energy and excitement.
+Crowdfunding campaigns typically hit a plateau during the midpoint — this is even true with the most successful campaigns, so it’ll be your job to keep up the energy and excitement.
 You should be spending this time engaging with your community and updating your backers on your progress.

 1. Announce your launch

-Let everyone know that your Kickstarter or Indiegogo campaign is live.
-At first, you may want to do a soft launch to a select group of enthusiastic fans to get the momentum going.
-But after that, spread the word far and wide through social media, updates on a previous campaign’s project page, press releases, and your network of friends, family, and collaborators.
+Let everyone know that your crowdfunding campaign is live.
+Spread the word far and wide through social media, updates on a previous campaign’s project page, press releases, and your network of friends, family, and collaborators.
 Most importantly, make sure to send out an email to your community with the news and encourage them to pledge.

 kickstarter checklist

-2. Make regular project updates and answer questions
+2. Make regular project updates, have fun with your backers, and answer questions

 3. Activate community members who haven’t pledged yet